datameet-pune/interns/README.md

 ## Documentation
 Use the **[Wiki](https://github.com/datameet-pune/interns/wiki)** section to post your documentation.
 We expect you to follow the guidelines as [given here](https://github.com/datameet-pune/datameet-pune.github.io/wiki/Tasks-for-Interns#some-things-to-take-care-of-first).

+## Intern-led projects
+Start one!
+Want to convert your home state's colleges list into a map?
+Want to scrape a table from a PDF?
+Start your project and take help from others to get it done!